 We may earn money or products from the companies mentioned in this post.
 Please click my disclosure policy to learn more.

 Star Wars Land, officially known as Star Wars: Galaxy’s Edge is probably the most exciting thing to happen in the world of theme parks since Harry Potter world opened at Universal Studios.
-As we edge closer to to the big opening weekends, Disney is revealing more and more information.

 Table of Contents

 Star Wars: Galaxy’s Edge Overview

 Star Wars Land opened up at Hollywood Studios in Disney World in August 2019.
 This was the most anticipated opening at Disney World since the opening of Pandora at Animal Kingdom.

 So what exactly is Star Wars: Galaxy’s Edge?